greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > adjusting for recency? i.e. not sampling 2019 preprints? in figure C the line indicates (if I'm interpreting correctly) that overall only 46.55% are published but that's because it includes very recent preprints that haven't had time to be journal published yet.
 Just be explicit that you are adjusting for recency (i.e. excluding 2019 and newer preprints) when you say that most preprints are eventually published.

-**We included all preprints (from 2013 to 2019 and newer) posted onto biorxiv when calculating the overall proportion of preprints published.**
+**We included all preprints (from 2013 to 2019/early 2020) posted onto biorxiv when calculating this proportion.**

 > 16.) https://hypothes.is/a/N8cKltLrEeuZ-iPc5lrP5g
 >